daniel-louis1/f1-race-prediction/README.md

 ## Running the Notebook

 Open `Final_Deliverable.ipynb` in Google Colab or Jupyter.
-The notebook loads data directly from Kaggle via `kagglehub` — no manual CSV downloads needed.
+The notebook loads data directly from Kaggle via `kagglehub`.